solokeys/solo2-cli/README.md

 cargo install solo2
 ```

+For experimental "PKI lite" support, use `cargo install --features dev-pki solo2`.
+This is not intended to and will not grow into full PKI creation + management functionality,
+the goal is only to enable developing and testing all functionality of all official apps.

 ### Examples

 If the key is in regular mode, and its firmware contains the management app: